Fenrindale/AWS-Beanstalk-Fluentd-Forwarder/README.md

 # AWS-Beanstalk-Syslog-Forwarder
-Since AWS-Beanstalk is not designed to collect UDP streams, but there are no other AWS native external syslog collertor service, i decided to customize AWS beanstalk to somehow collect UDP streams.
+Since AWS-Beanstalk is not designed to collect UDP streams, but there are no other AWS native external syslog collector service with some native cloud features i decided to customize AWS beanstalk to somehow collect UDP streams.

 It is easy to manage auto-scaled EC2s with automatic OS / package patch management.